 Caching solves this problem by creating a static page and keeping it “cached”.
 This way, whenever a user visits your blog, the cached page is shown instead of accessing the database.
 This saves resources and increases performance and speed.

-One of the best caching plugins is W3 Total Cache.
+One of the best caching plugins is WP-Rocket.

 5.Optimize your images

 When you create visual content, there will be a lot of images on your blog.
 It is important that you optimize those images for good performance.

 Bigger images take longer to load and slow down the website.

 Plugins such as ShortPixel will help in optimizing images.
 It’s better to resize the images properly and then upload them.
 You can also use Snagit to take the screenshot & resize it before uploading it to your blog gallery.

 “If you can’t measure it, you can’t improve it.”

 This is what I learned in engineering.
 Measuring and testing are part of any progressive project.
 If you don’t test and measure your results, they will not improve magically.